 For the record, blood feuds are usually declared against another team.
 Not by teammates on each other.
 The wide receivers I select happen to be mortal enemies.
 They happen to be from rival clans.
 They happen to have the same father.
 I happen to select them from a sea of applicants who are better, faster, and smarter, because I happen to like my balls where they are.
 Jager happens to give me thumbs up as I yell at the security bots to pull the two fuckheads apart without ripping their arms off.

-“Enough!”
-I scream at them.
-“Stop right now or I’ll have you thrown into space without suits and we’ll see if you cling together for warmth!”
+“Enough,” I scream at them.
+“Stop right now or I’ll have you thrown into space without suits and we’ll see if you cling together for warmth.”

-They actually stop struggling against robot arms that have already taken away their knives, guns, clubs, and an object that looks like a knitting needle but zapped a security bot with enough juice to fry it, and a second one standing three meters away.
+They stop struggling against robot arms that have already taken away their knives, guns, clubs, and an object that looks like a knitting needle but zapped a security bot with enough juice to fry it, and a second one standing three meters away.

 I point at the one on the left.
 I think her name is Sarah.
 She has one of those scars across one eyebrow that extends down past her eye.
 The kind of brand that every adolescent thinks is cool, until they live through receiving it at the end of a rusty knife that’s carrying untold numbers of blood-borne diseases.
 Sarah also has a limp, and a nervous twitch that might have something to do with the metal plate in the back of her head.
 Three fingers on her left hand are spikes with articulating joints.
 She looks like somebody’s been trying to kill her in stages.